StarDolphin5/proto_lisian_grammar/README.md

 That means you can use it to create consistent page designs with as much specificity as you could think.
-LaTeX is famously a little hard to get into, so Typst was created as an newer, modern, simpler-to-learn alternative.
+LaTeX is famously a little hard to get into, so Typst was created as a newer, modern, simpler-to-learn alternative.
 I am not affiliated with Typst beyond using it as a user.